You already know your child is gifted. Help them prove it.

 What Dream Chaser changes

-From "I hope they figure it out"
+From "I hope they figure it out" to "they already are."

-Most parents feel a low-level anxiety about their kid's future β€” especially in a world moving as fast as this one.
-Dream Chaser doesn't add to that anxiety.
+Most parents carry a low-level worry about their kid's future β especially in a world this fast.
+Dream Chaser doesn't add to that.
 It answers it.
-Here's what changes when your child goes through the program.

 "I know they're good at something but I don't know what."

-Screen time feels like a losing battle β€” they're consuming, not creating.
+Screen time feels like a losing battle β they're consuming, not creating.

 Money, gifts, and calling feel like separate conversations.